How do I open an account?

 All investments carry some degree of risk.
 Even cash in your mattress has a tiny bit of risk.
 The key is to try to get a better return on your money while incurring the least amount of risk.
 This may sound impossible, but in a successfully managed account, this is quite possible more than you might think.
 Evaluating the risks of any managed account and explaining the methodologies used are key to giving the investor the sufficient comfort level so they can sleep well at night.
 Nearly all funds or strategies have a measure of risk and volatility called “beta.”
 The value of “beta” for the SP500 index is assigned at 1.
 If an investment carries a higher beta value than 1, it’s more risky than just owning shares of the open market index.
 If an investment has a beta value of less than 1, it is inherently less risky than just owning shares of the open market index.
 When you evaluate an investment, if the performance has exceeded its index and its beta value is less than one, then by definition you have obtained better return with less risk.
 Many of the management companies that HK Wealth Management, Inc. engage for our clients achieve this, even in down market cycles.

 Another important note!
 None of this means that there won’t be a down day, week, month or quarter in your account.
 There could even be a sideways year in the broad markets which your account could be somewhat up or down, or just seem to go nowhere.
 Even in a successfully managed account, this can happen.
-Overall though, there are many management companies that consistently outperform the markets with reduced risk.
+It’s important to evaluate your account performance over an entire market cycle.